cs-23-sw7-07/solid-interoperability/README.md

 - [x] Registrer both access and data authorizations
 - [x] Create access and data grants
 - [x] And more...
-- [ ] Shape Trees, for now, are not implemented but are important for the specification.
+- [ ] Shape Trees, for now, are **not** implemented but are important for the specification.
 ## Quick user guide
-Here a quick guide using some of the core features will be showcased.
+Here is a quick guide, using some of the core features of this library, showcasing some use cases.
 ### Creating RDFs
-Creating an instance of the `RdfFactory` you will be able to call `.create()` taking any type which implements `ItoRdf`.
+Creating an instance of the `RdfFactory` you will be able to call the `.create()` method, parameterized with any type that implements `ItoRdf`.
 These types can be found in `src/data-management/data-model`.
-This way one can quickly turn the data models into RDFs to post to their desired PODs.
+This way one can quickly turn the data models into RDFs, which then can be posted to their desired PODs.
+### Reading RDFs
+Using an instance of the `RdfFactory` one can call the `.parse()` method with an RDF, representing either one of the classes defined in the `src/data-management/data-model`, as a string.
+The method may return a `Map<>` of all parameters used to instantiate the object that the RDF represents.
+You can use the `.get('type')` on the return value if you are in doubt about which type the RDF should be converted to.